-This policy requires POA to have a servant retention policy of RETAIN. (see "Enabling the Active Object Map" on page 131).
+This policy requires POA to have a servant retention policy of RETAIN. (see Enabling the Active Object Map).

 USE_SERVANT_MANAGER:

 The POA's servant manager finds a servant for the requested object.
 Depending on its servant retention policy, the POA can implement one of two servant manager types, either a servant activator or a servant locator: